CBU PRODUCTIONS

 Working with and for the California Product Stewardship Council (CPSC)

-As a member of the Textile Recovery Advisory Committee of the CPSC, we work to educate and support recommendations for federal, state and local policy regarding textile waste.
-As an independent contractor, I work for CPSC on projects in both San Francisco and Alameda County for textile repair and continued use.
-Supporter of SB707, The Responsible Textile Recovery Act of 2023, a piece of Legislature introduced by Sen. Josh Newman of Orange County.
+As a member of the Textile Recovery Advisory Committee of the CPSC, we work to educate and support recommendations for federal, state, and local policy regarding textile waste.
+As an independent contractor, I work for CPSC on projects in San Francisco and Alameda County for textile repair and continued use.
+Supporter of SB707, The Responsible Textile Recovery Act of 2024, a piece of legislation introduced by Sen. Josh Newman of Orange County, introduced in 2023, and now awaits a signature from Governor Newsom.

 Picture